russellhadley/mcgutils/src/jit-diff/README.md

 * Do 'dotnet restore' to create lock file and pull down required packages.
 * Issue a 'dotnet build' command.
 This will create a mcgdiff.dll in the bin directory that you can use to drive creation of diffs.
-Tool may be invoked via 'dotnet <path_to_corediffdll>corediff.dll.
-* Ensure that mcgdiff is on your path.
-(See mcgdiff README.md for details on how to build)
+* Ensure that jit-dasm is on your path.
+(See jit-dasm README.md for details on how to build)
-* invoke corediff.exe --frameworks --base `<base crossgen>` --diff `<diff crossgen>` --coreroot `<path to core_root>` --testroot `<path to test_root>`
+* invoke jit-diff.exe --frameworks --base `<base crossgen>` --diff `<diff crossgen>` --coreroot `<path to core_root>` --testroot `<path to test_root>`
-* corediff can be installed by running the in-place installer in this repo via
+* jit-diff can be installed by running the project build script in the root of this repo via

 ```
-    dotnet run <path to install project> -- <args>
+    $ ./build.{cmd|sh} -p
 ```